-Schedule A of the Responsibilities of Academic Staff with regards to Students (ROASS) policies of the University of Manitoba lists resources and policies for students.
+Schedule "A" of the Responsibilities of Academic Staff with regards to Students (ROASS) policies of the University of Manitoba lists resources and policies for students.
 It is important that you familiarize yourself with these resources and policies.
-Schedule A will be posted in UM Learn.
+This document is available from the Department of Statistics web page at: https://sci.umanitoba.ca/statistics/.